Last updated: September 6th, 2023

 If you own a Stream Deck (or, you’re planning to own one – see what we think about ours here), you can combine the best of both worlds by fitting your Stream Deck into a case like the Race Deck from Apex Engineering:

-Apex Engineering makes a lot of nice accessories for your rig; including steering wheels, dashboard display units (ddu), button boxes, direct drive wheelbases and more.
+Apex Engineering makes a lot of nice accessories for your rig; including steering wheels, dashboard display units (DDU), button boxes, direct drive wheelbases and more.
 It’s worth taking a look at their site here.

 The Race Deck (pictured above) is compatible with all Stream Deck revisions (they have a button box newly designed for the Stream Deck XL too).
 It’s made from real carbon fibre for that genuine motorsport feel and features 5 push buttons and a rotary multi-directional encoder.
 It uses a standard VESA mount configuration on the back making it somewhat easier to plan your installation strategy, particularly if you choose the compatible Button Box Mount.